The key to a healthy, balanced diet is eating regular meals which contain a variety of foods.

 Fats can be divided into three types, depending on the fatty acids they contain:

 PUFAs contain the Essential Fatty Acids (EFAs) n-6 (omega-6) and n-3 (omega-3).
 These are termed essential because they cannot be made in the human body and must be supplied by the diet.
 N-6 PUFAs are common in most diets and are present in nuts, seeds, vegetable oils and margarines.
-N-3 PUFAs are less common in the UK diet, as these are found in oily fish (such as mackerel, salmon, tuna, herring), linseeds, pumpkin seeds and walnuts.
-Current dietary recommendations suggest consuming 2-3 portions of oily fish per week to obtain the necessary level of n-3 PUFAs.
+N-3 PUFAs are less common in the UK diet, and are found in oily fish (such as mackerel, salmon, tuna, herring), linseeds, pumpkin seeds and walnuts.
+Recommendations suggest consuming at least 2 portions of fish a week, one of which should be oily, to obtain the necessary level of n-3 PUFAs2.

 Protein in the diet

-Protein is a macronutrient essential for - growth and repair of tissues; transport of oxygen and nutrients in blood and cells; a healthy immune system; and regulation of fluid levels within the human body.
+Protein has many essential functions.
+It is necessary for growth and repair of tissues, transport of oxygen and nutrients in the blood and cells, a healthy immune system, and regulation of fluid levels within the human body.
 Requirements are especially high in young people, pregnant and nursing women and following traumatic experiences or physical injury.

 All types of physical activity are beneficial to health.
-The important thing is to enjoy yourself whilst getting the heart rate going regularly.
-Your heart doesn't know if your muscles are dancing, jogging or spring-cleaning the house!
+The important thing is to find something you enjoy whilst getting the heart rate going regularly.
+Your heart doesn’t know if your muscles are dancing, jogging or cleaning the house – everything helps!

 You might start by making simple changes to your daily routine, such as taking the stairs instead of the lift or walking short journeys instead of driving.

 Adults are advised to undertake at least 150 minutes of moderate intensity activity per week (of at least 10 minutes duration on each occasion).
 This roughly equates to 30 minutes of moderate intensity activity (equivalent to brisk walking or cycling) five days a week2.